-Founded in 1936, the National Wildlife Federation has grown into America's largest and most trusted grassroots conservation organization with 53 state/territorial affiliates and more than six million members and supporters, including hunters, anglers, gardeners, birders, hikers, campers, paddlers, etc. The mission of the National Wildlife Federation is to unite all Americans to ensure wildlife thrive in our rapidly changing world.
-The organization's programs focus on conserving wildlife, restoring habitat and waterways, expanding outdoor opportunities, connecting children with nature, and addressing the causes and consequences of climate change.
+Founded in 1936, the National Wildlife Federation (NWF) has grown into America’s largest conservation organization with 53 state/territorial affiliates and more than six million members and supporters nationwide.
+The mission of the National Wildlife Federation is to unite all Americans to ensure wildlife thrive in our rapidly changing world.
+In an effort to achieve our mission, we are committed to the integration of equity and justice in our programs and policies.

 The Environmental Justice, Climate, and Community Revitalization Program is committed to unraveling systems of oppression to achieve healthy, sustainable, and just communities by addressing environmental injustices that have overburdened lower wealth, communities of color, and Indigenous people by using our resources, cultivating strong partnerships, and prioritizing on-the-ground solutions that communities find value in.
-To support our growing environmental and climate justice portfolio, we seek to hire an Environmental and Climate Justice Policy Specialist to join our team in Washington, D.C.
-(Due to COVID-19 all employees are working remotely until we make return to work decisions).
+To support our growing environmental and climate justice portfolio, we seek to hire an Environmental and Climate Justice Policy Specialist to join our team in Washington, D.C (Due to COVID-19 all employees are working remotely until at least September).
 The Environmental and Climate Justice Policy Specialist will be instrumental in building our legislative capacity to address equity and justice in local, state, and federal policies and programs.
 This versatile individual will apply an environmental and climate justice lens on public policy, while leading inclusive practices to ensure stakeholders have a seat at the table when crafting policies that will impact their communities.

 - Build Relationships and Educate Policymakers: Actively build relationships with staff on Capitol Hill and government agencies to elevate environmental and climate justice related priorities.
-Prepare and present public comments and testimony to educate policymakers.
-Support the Vice President of Environmental Justice, Climate, and Community Revitalization and the Associate Vice President by providing preliminary research and policy analysis on local, state, and/or federal policies when needed.
+Prepare public comments and testimony to educate policymakers.
+Support the Vice President of Environmental Justice, Climate, and Community Revitalization and the Associate Vice Presidents by providing preliminary research and policy analysis on local, state, and/or federal legislation when needed.

 - Proficient in Microsoft Office applications

-- Environmental justice subject-matter expertise through educational or lived experience
+- Environmental and climate justice subject-matter expertise through educational or lived experience

 - Committed to deepening an environmental justice approach in policy priorities, program development, and partner engagement